drduh/PC-Engines-APU-Router-Guide/README.md

 > [!IMPORTANT]
 > After many years of service, the PC Engines APU platform is now [EOL](https://www.pcengines.ch/eol.htm).

-This guide demonstrates how to build a wired/wireless router using the PC Engines [APU platform](https://www.pcengines.ch/apu.htm) and a free operating system like [OpenBSD](https://www.openbsd.org/) or [Debian](https://www.debian.org/distrib/) to be used for [network address translation](https://computer.howstuffworks.com/nat.htm), as a stateful firewall, to filter Web traffic, and more.
+This guide demonstrates how to build a router using the PC Engines [APU platform](https://www.pcengines.ch/apu.htm) and a free operating system like [OpenBSD](https://www.openbsd.org/) or [Debian](https://www.debian.org/distrib/) to be used for [network address translation](https://computer.howstuffworks.com/nat.htm), as a stateful firewall, to filter web traffic, and more.

 This guide is provided "as is" - without warranties of any kind.
 You are solely responsible for any consequences of following it.